Apulum-Technologies/PassStorer/README.md

 # PassStorer
-A app that holds passwords, with no connections to the internet, all passwords are stored locally
+A app that holds passwords, with no connections to the internet.
+All passwords are stored locally